 Loch Ness Visitor Centre at Drumnadrochit

 Home to the Loch Ness visitor centre, Drumnadrochit, is a small Highland village located about 25 minutes south of Inverness on the A82.
-Discover all there is to know about the famous Loch Ness monster legend by stopping off at the Loch Ness visitor centre.
+Discover all there is to know about the famous Loch Ness monster legend by stopping off at the Loch Ness Visitor Centre.
 There is of course, more to Drumnadrochit than Nessie.
-We highly recommend you park up in the town’s main car park and take a wander across to the green and take in the pleasant holiday atmosphere.
+We highly recommend you park up in the town’s main car park and take a wander across to the village green and take in the pleasant holiday atmosphere.
 There’s always a buzz in the village (except maybe during January and February).
-There’s the very helpful folk at the Loch Ness Hub, a tourist information centre, a community buy-out operation.
-There’s plenty of options for eating and drinking – we often enjoy lunch at Ness Deli, fish & chips at Fiddler’s and a wee dram at the Loch Ness Inn which is located on your way out of Drumnadrochit (heading towards Urquhart Castle).
-Another of our favourite spots is ‘Café 82’ which does wonderful lunches using fresh, local produce.
-You’ll find it on your left as you leave the village heading towards the castle.
+There’s the very helpful folk at the Loch Ness Hub, a tourist information centre, a community-owned operation.
+There’s plenty of options for eating and drinking – we often enjoy lunch at Ness Deli, a wee dram at Fiddler’s and fish & chips at the Loch Ness Inn which is located on your way out of the village (heading towards Urquhart Castle).
+Check out this post for places to eat in Drumnadrochit.

 History at Urquhart Castle

 One of the main Loch Ness attractions!
 Just 2 miles south of the village of Drumnadrochit, you’ll find the iconic Urquhart Castle, the ruins of a 13th century castle.
 It’s one of the most visited castles in Scotland and sits proudly on a rocky promontory overlooking Loch Ness.
 You can find out about the history of the castle in the visitor centre.
 There is a car park just outside the castle that provides ample space for you to park up.
-You can also reach the castle on foot from Drumnadrochit (about a 30 minute walk) or even by boat (see below)!
+You can also reach the castle on foot from Drumnadrochit (about a 30 minute walk).
+Make sure you read our detailed post full of top tips for visiting Urquhart Castle.

 Invermoriston is a cute little village which has some lovely walks by the river or up the hill.
 Park up at the main car park on your left as you arrive in the village from the north (click here to open up the exact location on googlemaps).
 From there you can head straight into the woods and walk down to the summer house.
 You’ll get a stunning view of the river and falls from this enchanting stone house.
 We love going there in the autumn as the colours are just gorgeous (check out our Instagram post here!).
 You can carry on for a longer walk from there or you can check out the old stone bridge which was designed by Thomas Telford.
 You can see the two bridges, old and new, from the summer house.
 They can easily be reached by rejoining the main road and heading left as though heading out of the village.